 For a full day of exploration, rent a scooter for about IDR 70k (US$ 5).
 It’s the best way to get around since there’s no public transportation on the island.

 Rent a kayak or a private boat to explore the Mangrove Forest.
-If you’re hungry, you’ll find a wide selection of restaurants and warungs here.
+If you’re hungry, you’ll find a wide selection of restaurants or warungs here.

 One of the best things to do in Nusa Lembongan is, obviously, beach hopping!
 The most popular beach on Nusa Lembongan is Dream Beach which is surrounded by jagged cliffs and caves.
 Other beaches worth visiting include Mushroom Bay and Sandy Bay.